AydinLT00/RL-AMS-sorting/README.md

 ## 🔧 How It Works

 ### 1. The Environment: Automated Material System (AMS)
-The simulation environment consists of:
+The simulation environment, defined in `RL_environment.m`, consists of:
 -   A **5x5 grid** of independently controlled conveyor modules.
 -   Each module's action is defined by a **rotation angle** and **actuation velocity**.
 -   Packages of two different sizes (small and large) are generated in pairs at the entry of the grid.
--   A physics engine handles package movement and **collision detection/resolution**.
+-   A custom physics engine handles package movement and **collision detection/resolution**.

 The sorting objective is to route packages based on their size:
--   **Small Packages** (`diameter < 0.225m`) should exit at `x ≈ 0.2m`.
+-   **Small Packages** (`diameter < 0.225m`) should exit at a target lane on the right.
--   **Large Packages** (`diameter ≥ 0.225m`) should exit at `x ≈ 0.6m`.
+-   **Large Packages** (`diameter ≥ 0.225m`) should exit at a target lane on the left.

 ### 2. The RL Agent: Proximal Policy Optimization (PPO)
-We use the PPO algorithm, an on-policy, actor-critic method ideal for continuous action spaces.
+We use the PPO algorithm from the MATLAB Reinforcement Learning Toolbox.
+-   **Actor-Critic Architecture:**
--   **Actor Network:** Decides the next action (module rotation and velocity).
+    -   The **Actor** network (`rlContinuousGaussianActor`) decides the next action (module rotation and velocity).
+It is a feedforward network with layers of size [32, 32, 16].
--   **Critic Network:** Estimates the value of the current state, helping to stabilize training.
+    -   The **Critic** network (`rlValueFunction`) estimates the value of the current state to stabilize training.
+It is also a feedforward network with layers [32, 32, 16].
--   **Observation Space:** The agent receives a 60-dimensional state vector describing up to 10 packages, including their position, size, velocity, and distance to their target lane.
+-   **Observation Space:** The agent receives a 100-dimensional state vector describing the system, including module actions and the state (position, velocity, size) of up to 10 packages.
+-   **Key Agent Options:** The PPO agent is configured with an `ExperienceHorizon` of 512, a `ClipFactor` of 0.1, and a `GAEFactor` of 0.95.

 ### 3. Reward Function Design
-A carefully designed reward function was crucial for guiding the agent.
+A carefully designed reward function (`getReward` method) was crucial for guiding the agent.
 The total reward is a combination of four components:
 $$
 R_{\text{total}} = R_{\text{alignment}} + R_{\text{exit}} - R_{\text{gap}} + R_{\text{forward}}
 $$
 Where:
 -   **`R_alignment`**: Rewards the agent for moving packages into their correct target lane.
 -   **`R_exit`**: Provides a large bonus for successfully exiting from the correct location.